Audi Q4 e-tron SUV review

 - No 'frunk'

-There’s also a choice of two body styles, with a coupe-styled Sportback version lining up next to the regular SUV version.
-The Sportback is slightly less practical and a bit more expensive to buy, but is positioned as a slightly more sporty and stylish alternative.
-All versions of the Q4 e-tron share the same electric powertrains and trim levels.
+There’s a choice of two body styles, with a coupe-SUV style Sportback version lining up next to the regular SUV.
+The Sportback is slightly less roomy in the back and £2,000 more expensive to buy, but is positioned as a slightly more stylish alternative, while the better aerodynamics mean the range is seven to nine miles better model for model.
+All versions of the Audi Q4 e-tron share the same choice of electric powertrains with Sport, S line and Black Edition trim levels.

 The electric Audi's 'skateboard' electric platform has allowed designers to make it more practical than you might expect.
 A flat floor boosts interior space, especially for rear passengers, and its boot measures 520 litres behind the rear seats.
 There are also neat storage areas dotted around for smaller items, along with a hidden area for the charging cable under the boot floor.
 A five-star Euro NCAP safety rating will also be appealing for buyers.